Coast FIRE Calculator - Calculate when you can stop saving and coast to financial independence

 5. Compare to current savings: If your savings exceed the Coast FIRE number, you've reached Coast FIRE!

 This Coast FIRE retirement calculator automates these calculations, giving you instant results.
 No need to manually calculate Coast FIRE number - just enter your information and get your personalized Coast FIRE age and target amount.
+For a more traditional approach, check out our retirement calculator.

 How the Coast FIRE Calculator Works